fbot-a/InsightCore/README.md

 This version includes a minimal example using RSI and EMA.
 Future versions can integrate machine learning models, broker adapters (e.g. MT5 bridge), and real-time data handling.

+## ⚠️ Important — How to Run

+After building the project (e.g. via Visual Studio or CMake),
+make sure that `config.json` is located in the **same folder** as the compiled binary `insightcore.exe`.

+/InsightCore/build/x64-Debug/
+├── insightcore.exe
+├── config.json ✅ ← place it here

+📦 You can copy `config.json` from the root of the repository manually after building.

 ---

 ## ✅ Key Components